Rede Brasileira de Televisão Internacional: History

-community television in North America.
-First of the international television channels to bring the World Cup in Portuguese to the Community.
-RBTI programming lineup includes American movies in Portuguese, soap operas, talk shows, news, women shows, music, community, sports, science and family entertainment.
+community television in North America, first of the international television channels to bring the World Cup in Portuguese to the community.
+RBTI's schedule includes American movies and series in Portuguese, soap operas, talk shows, news, women shows, music, community, sports, science and family entertainment.

-It is also the first Brazilian channel in the United States and Canada to produce a daily community related show called Comunidade em Foco interviews with interesting Brazilians in the U.S. as well as a daily news segment, presented by Ana Maria. which keeps the community updated on the happenings of the Brazilian community thought the United States and Canada.
+It is also the first Brazilian channel in the United States and Canada to produce a daily community related show called Comunidade em Foco, interviews with Brazilians in the U.S. as well as a daily news segment, presented by Ana Maria, which keeps the community updated on the happenings of the Brazilian community thought the United States and Canada.

 It is currently available only in Canada via Bell Fibe TV, Rogers Cable and NEXTV.

-RBT International was available in the United States on Dish Network and cable in Miami, Boston and New York City.
+RBTI was available in the United States on Dish Network and cable in Miami, Boston and New York City.
 It was subsequently dropped by Dish Network on October 3, 2012.